orestbida/cookieconsent/docs/advanced/manage-scripts.md

 ## How to block/manage a script tag

-You can manage any script tag. by adding the following 2 attributes (both required):
+You can manage any script tag by adding the following 2 attributes (both required):

 - `type="text/plain"`
 - `data-category="your-category-name"`